williamnguyen-activecyber/okta.github.io/_source/_standards/OAuth/index.md

 * Okta Authorization Server:
 Use the Okta Authorization Server to perform SSO with Okta or sign in users for apps displayed on the Okta home page.
 Okta hosts and manages the Okta Authorization Server.
-It can't be configured, though you can add a [groups claim](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) and [app-user profile attributes](/docs/api/resources/apps.html#application-user-properties) to a client.
+It can&#8217;t be configured, though you can add a [groups claim](/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) and [app-user profile attributes](/docs/api/resources/apps.html#application-user-properties) to a client.
 The Access Token minted by the Okta Authorization Server is consumed by Okta APIs.
-The Access Token audience is always Okta specific, so the token can't be validated by your applications.
+The Access Token audience is always Okta specific, so the token can&#8217;t be validated by your applications.

-    >Note: The Okta Authorization Server doesn't require that the API Access Management feature be enabled.
+    >Note: The Okta Authorization Server doesn&#8217;t require that the API Access Management feature be enabled.

 * Custom Authorization Server:
 Use a Custom Authorization Server to secure your APIs.